Alberto Pelaez Serrano

 In addition to adopting veganism, Alberto also promotes veganism through his running.

-“I have achieved more than twelve victories in different ultramarathons and marathons and in each one of them I have had the opportunity to show my ‘I don’t eat animals / No Como Animales’ message on my t-shirt on the podium.”
+“I have achieved more than twelve victories in different ultramarathons and marathons.
+In each one of them I have had the opportunity to show my ‘I don’t eat animals / No Como Animales’ message on my t-shirt on the podium.”

 Both of his extreme cycling events were fundraisers for farm animal sanctuaries.
 Over the two events, Alberto and his friends raised €11,000, which he is very pleased with.